astropy/astropy-APEs/APE6.rst

 Variable-length array data
 @@@@@@@@@@@@@@@@@@@@@@@@@@

-For columns where the data cell are arrays which are consistent in all dimensions *except* for the final dimension, the ``datatype`` is set to ``string`` and the ``subtype`` is set to the actual data type (one of the allowed values of the ``datatype`` keyword specified previously)  followed by
+For columns where the data cells are arrays which are consistent in all dimensions *except* for the final dimension, the ``datatype`` is set to ``string`` and the ``subtype`` is set to the actual data type (one of the allowed values of the ``datatype`` keyword specified previously)  followed by